kasparas-ban/torch-react-native/README.md

 - [ ] Add App Settings option to account page (to enable dark mode)
 - [ ] Add input validation for City input field
 - [ ] Deleting account - delete local data as well?
 - [ ] Add an option to clear all data without deleting the account
 - [ ] How to handle errors in React Native?
 What if a page throws an error?
 Need this for ClerkProvider loading Clerk key

+- [ ] Replace screen header for screen with scroll (Edit User screen for example)

 ## Low priority